 What timeless heirloom piece do Julia Child, Patricia Wells, Alice Waters, Laurent Tourondel and countless other chefs have that pay tribute to the very heart and soul of the home?
 What beautiful art piece transports us to Provence?
 Beckons us to gather around?
 Makes us appreciate a moment in time?
 Indisputably, the La Cornue range.

-Homage to true gastronomy starts with La Cornue stove, a hand-crafted masterpiece designed to celebrate life’s milestones and connect us with the true meaning of what is important in life: time with our family and friends gathering, eating, and celebrating.
+Homage to true gastronomy starts with La Cornue stove - the Chateau or CornuFe series.
+A hand-crafted masterpiece designed to celebrate life’s milestones and connect us with the true meaning of what is important in life: time with our family and friends gathering, eating, and celebrating.

 La Cornue embodies French romanticism in colorful enameled form yet offers a combination of elements that make it a customized, one of a kind heirloom that faithfully serve many generations.